kdl-org/kdl/SPEC.md

-Finally, a special kind of comment called a "slashdash", denoted by `/-`, can be used to comment out entire _components_ of a KDL document logically, and have those elements be treated as whitespace.
+Finally, a special kind of comment called a "slashdash", denoted by `/-`, can be used to comment out entire _components_ of a KDL document logically, and have those elements not be included as part of the parsed document data.

 Slashdash comments can be used before the following, including before their type annotations, if present:

-* A [Node](#node) name: the entire Node is treated as Whitespace, including all props, args, and children.
+* A [Node](#node): the entire Node is treated as Whitespace, including all props, args, and children.
-* A node [Argument](#argument): the Argument value is treated as Whitespace.
+* An [Argument](#argument): the Argument value is treated as Whitespace.
 * A [Property](#property) key: the entire property, including both key and value, is treated as Whitespace.
 A slashdash of just the property value is not allowed.
 * A [Children Block](#children-block): the entire block, including all children within, is treated as Whitespace.
-Other node items may follow a slashdashed children block.
+Only other children blocks, whether slashdashed or not, may follow a slashdashed children block.

 ### Newline